Tips for Planning a Family Trip to Australia

 Create an Itinerary

 Once you’ve got that sorted, it’s time for the fun part – planning your itinerary.
 Chances are you aren’t going to be able to see all of Australia in one trip unless you have several weeks at your disposal, so it makes sense to stick to attractions that are fairly close by.
 That being said, here are some of the most popular attractions (not necessarily close by) that the whole family can enjoy:

 - Whitsunday Islands

 Hire a Car

 It’s hard to make the most of Australia., especially with the kids in tow, if you don’t have a car.
 As I mentioned above, you often have to travel quite vast distances between attractions, and it’s much easier to do that when you hire your own car in Australia.
+Discover Cars offer an excellent range of vehicles to make your search that little bit easier.
 That way, you don’t have to worry about the kids having a tantrum on the train or getting lost in the crowd.